-Withdrawing temporarily means taking a break from University, with a plan to return.
+Suspension of studies means taking a break from University, with a plan to return.

 Withdrawing permanently means leaving the programme of study with no intention of returning.

 For overseas students, withdrawing or suspending studies may have implications for their visas.